Trifast plc – Annual report – 31 March 2021

-In assessing the prospects of the Group over the three-year period, the Directors have also considered the Group’s current financial position including, the successful c.£16m equity raise in June 2020, as well as its financial projections in the context of the Group’s cash and debt facilities and associated covenants.
-These financial projections are based on a bottom-up budgeting exercise for FY2021 and FY2022 which has been approved by the Board and a more top down view aligned to the Group’s strategic objectives for FY2023.
-Due to the current high degree of macroeconomic uncertainty, three year projections have been performed to reflect both a most likely scenario outcome and an extreme but plausible one, both of which are being updated daily and reported to the board on a weekly basis (for further details see our specific COVID-19 discussions on pages 10 to 13).
-Under both of these scenarios the Group’s projections indicate that cash and debt facilities and projected headroom are more than adequate to support the Group over the next three years.
+In assessing the prospects of the Group over the three‑year period, the Directors have also considered the Group’s current financial position, as well as its financial projections in the context of the Group’s cash and debt facilities and associated covenants.
+These financial projections are based on a bottom-up budgeting exercise for FY2022 and FY2023 which has been approved by the Board and a more top-down view aligned to the Group’s strategic objectives for FY2024.
+The Group’s base projections indicate that cash and debt facilities and projected headroom are more than adequate to support the Group over the next three years.

 In conducting the assessment, the Directors have considered the principal risks outlined so as to determine the impact on the financial position and performance of the Group.
 These risks have been identified by the Board, and are actively monitored on an ongoing basis, the most significant of which are considered in more detail below:

-- A serious quality issue occurring, both in terms of an immediate reduction in revenue, and possible penalties incurred, and longer term, considering the impact to our reputation, including the possible risk that this could lead to the loss of one or more of our key multinational OEM customers.
+- A serious quality issue occurring could impact both an immediate reduction in revenue, and possible penalties incurred, and longer term, considering the impact to our reputation, including the possible risk that this could lead to the loss of one or more of our key multinational OEM/Tier 1 customers.
 We have robust quality processes in place around the world, both in terms of our own manufacturing processes and our vendor assessment and sourcing policies.
 In addition, our established global quality team and issue resolution procedures ensure that any supply problems that do arise are dealt with and resolved as soon as possible for our customers, ensuring that the costs incurred by us and the end customer are minimised as far as possible.
 However, although this has not happened in our 45+ year history, it is possible to imagine a more significant quality issue arising with a customer which could result in substantial recall costs and penalties.
-In case of these circumstances, we carry an annually renewable Product Guarantee/Recall insurance policy which is underwritten with first class security in the London insurance market.
-Although, the ongoing negative impact on the business may still be significant whilst the market builds back up its trust in the Group.
+In case of these circumstances, we carry an annually renewable Product Guarantee/Recall insurance policy which is underwritten with first class security in the London insurance market, although the ongoing negative impact on the business may still be significant whilst the market builds back up its trust in the Group

-- The risk of a significant cyberattack, or data security breach could incur penalties and have a serious impact on the Group’s ability to trade in the short term, with longer-term negative implications to our reputation in the marketplace and therefore our ability to meet our growth targets in the medium term.
-We have made substantial additional investments to our cyber security, including our back-up data storage and power systems in recent years and have global IT policies in place that are managed by a dedicated in-house team.
-We continue to invest in IT security and are rolling-out ISO 27001 around the world.
-However, in this world of heightened cyber risk, it is not impossible that a circumstance could arise where our trading results have been negatively impacted as a result of a cyber threat or data loss.
+- The risk of a significant cyber attack, or data security breach, could incur penalties and have a serious impact on the Group’s ability to trade in the short term, with longer-term negative implications to our reputation in the marketplace and therefore our ability to meet our growth targets in the medium term.
+We have made substantial additional investments to our cyber security, including our back-up data storage and power systems, in recent years and have global IT policies in place that are managed by a dedicated in-house team.
+We continue to invest in IT security (including via Project Atlas) and are rolling out ISO 27001 around the world.
+However, in this world of heightened cyber risk, it is not impossible that a circumstance could arise where our trading results have been negatively impacted as a result of a cyber threat or data loss

-The scenarios are hypothetical and purposefully severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group.
+The scenarios above are hypothetical and purposefully severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group.
 It is considered unlikely, but not impossible, that the crystallisation of a single risk would test the future viability of the Group.
-However, as with many companies, it is possible to construct scenarios where either multiple occurrences of the same risk, or single occurrences of different risks could put pressure on the Group’s ability to meet its financial covenants.
-In the case of these scenarios arising, various options are available to the Group in order to maintain liquidity so as to continue in operation such as accessing new external funding early, more radical short-term cost reduction actions and reducing capital expenditure.
-As discussed on pages 10 to 13, certain actions have already been taken in reaction to the current COVID-19 situation.
-However notwithstanding this, we retain a comprehensive and evolving list of cash and profit levers that we can draw on as required to continue to safe guard the short and long-term future of the business.
+However, as with many companies, it is possible to construct scenarios where either multiple occurrences of the same risk, or single occurrences of different risks, could put pressure on the Group’s ability to meet its financial covenants.
+In the case of these scenarios arising, various options are available to the Group in order to maintain liquidity so as to continue in operation, such as accessing new external funding early, more radical short-term cost reduction actions and reducing capital expenditure.
+None of these actions are assumed in our current scenario modelling.

 After considering the risks identified and on the basis of the assessments completed, the Directors believe that there is a reasonable expectation that the Company will be able to continue to operate and meet its liabilities as they fall due over the next three years.